-Policies live and die based on the governance structures and funding mechanisms that exist to implement them.
+Policies live and die based on the existence of capacitated departments, and governance structures and funding mechanisms that exist to implement them.
 The planning and design bias towards unsustainable transport is largely due to outdated governance arrangements and funding; to correct that bias in favour of walking and cycling, the governance and funding requires correction.